-.
+Fantasy Earth Zero is a free-to-play MMORPG/strategy/third person shooter game that focuses on large scale PVP battles (50vs50) developed by Fenix Soft.
+Despite being published by Square Enix and bearing a very similar name, it has absolutely nothing to do with Final Fantasy.
 Square Enix screwed up big time during its few months of running the game and it was nearly done for until Gamepot bought it over.
 Since then it enjoyed a fair amount of success in Japan.
 There are also servers in China, Taiwan and Hong Kong.
-In 2010 it finally arrived for the USA.
-However, it has been announced that the USA version will be shutting down in March.
+In 2010 it finally arrived for the USA, but then the NA servers were closed in March 2011.

 The PVE element of the game is limited to early level grinding, farming gold to buy consumables and, for some players, farming rare-drop equipment.
 Killing monsters for EXP become less efficient past level 20 and this is the point where most players start participating in nation wars.
 At the end of a nation war, EXP and rings, another form of currency, are awarded base on performance.

 Currently the English version of the game comes with 3 classes.
 Later patches added Fencer and Cestus for a total of 5 classes.

 - 1. Warrior Well armed and armored Melee combatant.
 Deal good damage with skills that use a polearm or a BFS, or they can take sword and board that improve defense and allows you to set up kills with shield bash.

 - 2. Sorcerer Can hurt you with fire that comes with armor-piercing burns, zap you while overlooking a cliff with lightning spell that ignore height, or freeze you in place with the power of ice.

 - 3. Scout Lightly armored skirmishers that may use a bow or a gun.
 You may also go knife nut by sneaking into enemy and cause disruption with a huge array of debuffs.
 Can use stealth.